DeWittInTheRoad/parameterization-tests/examples/README.md

 ## Asynchronous Tests

 Parameterized tests work seamlessly with Jasmine's async support.
-Since we pass your test functions directly to Jasmine, **anything Jasmine supports, we support**.
+We call your test function with your test case data and pass the result to Jasmine, so **any async pattern that works in a Jasmine test function body works here** (with one exception: the legacy `done()` callback, which we intentionally don't support).

 ### ✅ Async/Await (Fully Supported)